cnizzardini/cakephp-swagger-bake/README.md

 builds your Swagger UI (v3.25) with minimal configuration and effort.

 - Creates paths from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes.
-- Creates schema for your Entities and Tables.
+- Creates schema from your Entities and Tables.
 - Provides additional functionality through Annotations.

 ## Installation